Qrtr-ai/claude-yolo/README.md

    browser, which may or may not succeed, and the OAuth process wants to come back to claude, but since it's running in a container in VS Code that might not succeed.
 If it doesn't work automatically, copy the URL claude displays, plonk it in a browser, authenticate, copy the code, then paste the code into claude.
 You should only have to do this once.

-## Installation in your own project

-Copy the following files to your own project, then follow steps 2-4 above:

-* `.devcontainer/devcontainer.js`
-* `.devcontainer/Dockerfile`
-* `.scripts/claude`

 ## Usage